 The French Supreme Administrative Court balances the possible legitimate interest of organisations to process such data against the fundamental rights and freedom of data subjects.
 Relevant elements in this test are the nature of collected data, the purpose and methods of the data processing and the data subject reasonable expectation that its data are not subsequently processed.

 Firstly, the Court notes that the storage of credit/payment card data does not stem from any legal obligation.
 It is not necessary to protect vital interests or the performance of a task carried out in the public interest.
 Likewise, it is not necessary for the performance of a contract.

-Secondly, the Court holds that the storage of credit card data in order to ease future payments does not prevail on customers’ interest in the protection of their data.
-This conclusion takes into account the sensitivity of this category of data in regard to the damage that would cause any leak.
+Secondly, the Court holds that the storage of credit card data in order to ease future payments does not prevail on customers’ interest to the protection of their data.
+This conclusion takes in account the sensitivity of this category of data in regard with the damage that would cause any leak.
 Furthermore, the Court considers that customers cannot reasonably foresee that such data will be stored.

 In conclusion, unless the payment is a regular commitment or a subscription, there is no Legitimate Interest to store the payment details despite the perceived convenience of such a decision.
 Instead, such information may only be stored with the informed consent of the individual.
 This may require a policy update.
 As consent requires a degree of management, there may need to be some consideration to how such information is processed and how long it is retained.